Qwintal/Pokemon_pokedex/README.md

 It also showcases how Python can be used for **data handling, visualization, and web deployment**.

 ## Scope:
-This project focuses on Python-based exploratory data analysis and interactive visualization.
-Predictive modeling is intentionally out of scope.
+This project focuses just on Python-based exploratory data analysis and interactive visualization.

 ---